 Below is what the collusive settlement would do if approved:

-3. Extend the time period in which an absentee ballot can be received by the Board to nine days after the election.
+3. Extend the time period when the Board can receive an absentee ballot to nine days after the election.
 State law requires absentee ballots to be received no later than three days after Election Day.
-This is to allow for a timely vote count and eliminate the possibility of “finding” enough “new” absentee ballots to sway the outcome of the election.
+This is to allow for a timely vote count and eliminate the possibility of “finding” enough “new” absentee ballots to sway the election outcome.
 But the collusive consent order unilaterally rewrites state law to provide nine full days of uncertainty and opportunity for gamesmanship after Election Day.

 Kari is an ex-Community Organizer who writes about Voter Engagement, Cultural Marxism and Campaigns.
 She has been a grassroots volunteer with the GOP, on and off for 18 years.
 She is a Homeschool Mom in North Carolina and loves Photojournalism and Citizen Journalism. @Saorsa1776